QbitNetwork/Qbit/README.md

 <h3>Qbit  BOUNTY– We always need and welcome help from the community, Currently we are looking for someone to add a generic merchant plugin that allows merchants to accept Qbit Currency for goods and services if you can help jump in and claim the Bounty.
 if you can help, Contact myhdisdead@  use Telegram (https://t.me/Qbitcurrency) [Qbitcurrency] or use contact form at bottom of page on (https://qbit.money/)</h3>

-#### Qbit Currency Private Global Crypto Payment Network is a fast, and easy way to send money to friends and businesses anywhere in the world.
+#### Qbit Currency is a Silver backed Private Global Crypto Currency Payment Network it's a fast, and easy way to send money to friends and businesses anywhere in the world.

 ### Installing QbitNetworkd